RR0/rr0.org/README.md

 run it:

 1. Make sure you have a Google Maps embed API keys and set its value to the `GOOGLE_MAPS_API_KEY` env var.
-1. To build the website, run `npm run build --reindex true`.
+1. Build the website using  `npm run build --reindex true`.
 This will generate the website in the `out` subdirectory, including a refreshed index of pages to be used in the search form.

 ### Publish